 Even if we maintain our status as a REIT, we may be subject to United States federal income taxes and related state and local taxes.
 For example, net income from the sale of properties that are considered inventory or property held primarily for sale to customers by a REIT in the ordinary course of its trade or business (a "prohibited transaction" under the Code) will be subject to a 100% tax.
 Also, if we were to fail an income test (and did not lose our REIT status because such failure was due to reasonable cause and not willful neglect) we would be subject to tax on the portion of our income that does not meet the income test requirements.
 We also may decide to retain net capital gains we earn from the sale or other disposition of our property and pay United States federal income tax directly on such income.
-In that event, our stockholders would be treated as if they earned that income and paid the tax on it directly.
-However, stockholders that are tax-exempt, such as charities or qualified pension plans, would have no benefit from their deemed payment of such tax liability unless they file United States federal income tax returns and thereon seek a refund of such tax.
+In that event, our stockholders would have no benefit from their deemed payment of such tax liability unless they file United States federal income tax returns and thereon seek a refund of such tax.
 We also will be subject to corporate tax on any undistributed REIT taxable income.
 We also may be subject to state and local taxes on our income or property, including franchise, payroll, mortgage recording and transfer taxes, either directly or at the level of the other companies through which we indirectly own our assets, such as our TRSs, which are subject to full United States federal, state, and local corporate-level income taxes.
-Finally, we may incur an excise tax applicable to REITs if we fail to make sufficient distributions to our stockholders during the course of a taxable year, along with any distributions declared in the fourth quarter of a year and paid in January of the following year.
-Any taxes we pay directly or indirectly will reduce our cash available for distribution to stockholders.
+Finally, we may incur an excise tax applicable to REITs if we fail to make sufficient distributions to our stockholders during the course of a taxable year, along with any distribution to stockholders.